 All the content on our website is protected by internationally recognised laws of copyright and intellectual property.
 The British Museum can decide under what terms to release the content for which we own the copyright.

 However, not all the content on our website is owned exclusively by the British Museum.
-Some of it may have third-party intellectual property or image rights that the Museum does not own.
+Some of it may have third-party intellectual property or image rights that the Museum doesn't own.
 While we have made all reasonable efforts to obtain permission from the owners of such content to post it on our website, we cannot allow any additional uses ourselves.

-Additionally, there may be content we cannot share under a Creative Commons licence due to cultural sensitivities, or if doing so would be against any existing Museum policies (such as our human remains policy).
+Additionally, there may be content we can't share under a Creative Commons licence due to cultural sensitivities, or if doing so would be against any existing Museum policies (such as our human remains policy).

 How can I use the content published under a Creative Commons licence?